strapi/strapi/docs/v3.x/concepts/configurations.md

 When present, they are loaded to let you customize your database connection instance, for example for adding some plugin, customizing parameters, etc.

+You will need to install the plugin using the normal `npm install the-plugin-name` or any of the other supported package tools such as yarn then follow the below examples to load them.

 :::: tabs

 ::: tab Mongoose